anubhavgupta121/order_book/README.md

 - Output SPSC queue from matching engine to a market data publisher thread
 - CPU core pinning for producer and consumer threads to eliminate scheduling jitter
 - Replace `Order_info` map with a flat array indexed by order ID for O(1) cancel lookup
-- Raft consensus layer on top of my distributed KV store for comparison